EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td>This parameter represents the number of days a beacon result will be saved in the cache.
+<td>This parameter represents the number of days beacon result will be saved in the cache.
 The default value is 1. the valid value range is 1 to 30.
 After 30 days, the cache gets cleared.
-As long as app developers send refresh param false, SDK will read data from cache/ server depending on data availability.
+As long as app developers send refresh param as false, SDK will read data from cache/ server depending on data availability.

 </td>